 - For information on disability access, read Glenturret Distillery's profile on Euan's Guide.

 - £10.00 per person, duration 60 minutes

-- Includes two tastings and take home bottles are available for drivers
+- Includes three tastings and take home bottles are available for drivers

 - £9.00 concession (seniors/students/under 18s)